romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-How can you identify a GitHub Action’s type, inputs, and outputs?
+Q: How can you identify a GitHub Action’s type, inputs, and outputs?
 <details><summary>Show the answer</summary><p>

 - **By reading the action's action.yml file, which defines the action's interface including its type, required inputs, and outputs**